pUrGe12/MLBxG-extension/README.md

 This will start training the model.
 The new weights will be saved in `runs/train/baseball_detection/weights/best.pt`

 So, in order to use the model, we'll have to use the `best.pt` weights.
 Refer to the using codes for that.

+# Work

+- [x] Make the baseball detection thing run in parallel (THIS IS THE FIRST THING, START WITH THIS)

+- [ ] Make it look better (add the similarity table in the right div)
+- [ ] In the second edition I am planning on annotating the video feed itself and displaying the entire video as an output.
+This will be much easier for the user to comprehend!
+- [ ] Figure out the sending and recieving of the buffer video
+- [ ] The novice users can enter a `mp4` video file that contains them practising their swings or pitches.
+- [x] See if we can incorporate the curve of the ball during the pitch... (this we did using parabolic trajectory calculations)
+- [ ] Write the readme for the math and the implementation of speed calculation precisely!
+Explain the use of scale factor precisely
+- [ ] Create a schedule parser
+- [ ] We'll probably have to switch from yolo to EfficientDet cause yolo is not google's.
+How do we compare swings?
+Will have to learn...

+# More things

+- [ ] Integrating velocity finder with panel.py
+- [ ] Creating a exit-velocity finder using bat-tracking
+- [ ] Update logic to handle different camera angles. (to some extent, the math works --> Incorporating the scale factor)
+- [x] Run statcast on the downloaded youtube video (at least the speed calculation works!)